 Music holds a special place at Badminton: what happens outside the classroom is just as important as what happens inside.

 Girls are immensely successful in academic, vocal and instrumental examinations.
-The Music department has three full-time members of staff (two in the Senior School and one in the Junior School) along with a team of twenty specialist visiting music teachers and an administrative assistant.
+The Music Department has three full-time members of staff along with a team of 20 specialist Visiting Music Teachers and an Administrative Assistant.
 We are housed in purpose-built accommodation which includes a recording studio and music technology suite.
 The instruments available to the girls range from a Steinway grand piano to African drums.

 We follow the Edexcel GCSE course with four lessons each week.
-There is close collaboration with the visiting music teachers to prepare students for the performing unit of the course, and with Bristol’s Ystavaa piano trio to prepare students for the composing unit.
+There is close collaboration with the Visiting Music Teachers to prepare pupils for the performance and composition units of the course.
 Girls study Instrumental Music 1700-1820, Vocal Music, Music for Stage and Screen, and Fusions, which includes the study of eight set works ranging from Johann Sebastian Bach to Freddie Mercury!

-At A Level, we follow the OCR curriculum with eight lessons each week.
+At A Level, we follow the AQA curriculum with eight lessons each week.
 There are three units:

-The areas of study which provide a focus to the work are the Instrumental Music of Haydn, Mozart and Beethoven, Popular Song (blues, jazz, swing and big band), Programme Music 1820-1900 and Innovations in Music 1900 – the present day.
-Students prepare a recital for the performance unit, write two original compositions and take a written examination at the end of the course.
+The areas of study which provide a focus to the work are Baroque Solo Concerto, Mozart Operas, Romantic Piano Music, Music for Theatre and Music for Media.
+Pupils prepare a 10 minute recital for the performance unit, write two original compositions and take a written examination at the end of the course.